bgcarlisle/Numbat/README.md

 Numbat v.
-0.8
+0.9
 ======

-Numbat Academic Meta-Analysis Extraction Manager: "With extra buttons!"
+Numbat Academic Meta-Analysis Extraction Manager: "With many of the bugs fixed!"

 ## Overview